TheHeartstriker/Portfolio/Portfolio/src/views/scriptorium/articles/hover-cards/hoverArticle.md

 //Add image latter me

-Here basically all we are doing is puting a canvas in our card space.
+So the idea behind how this works is puting a canvas in our card space.
 Then creating a grid and 'coloring' the grid's cells randomly in a circular area on mouse hover.
 The logic is based on a common programing patern sometime's refered to as a 'pixel array' I have even covered this before in my article about [flow fields](https://www.kadenwildauer.com/scriptorium/flow-fields) if you intrested.
 But let's walk through how this effect works!

 ### Creating the pixel array

-First we need to set the canvas up with a width and height of the parent aka the card if you need help or want the code here I will link the repository at the end.
-After that we need to create the 'pixelArray' which is just a mathmatical representation of the grid we do this so we can store the x and y location of every cell allowing us to represent the cell logicaly one after the other.
+First we need to set the canvas up with a width and height of the parent aka the card if you need help or want the code here I will link the repository at the end!
+After that we need to create the 'pixelArray' which is just a mathmatical representation of the grid we do this so we can store the x and y location of every cell allowing us to represent the cell logicaly one after the other and therefore color them in orcording to there locations.
 To do this we first create a function called `impose();` its job is when given the size for every cell it defines how many columns and rows we need to fill the canvas.
-As you can imagine the lower the cell size the more cells we get an the more defined our output will appear but will also take up more compute.
-The cell size being 'pixSize' size here this is the code.
+As you can imagine the lower the cell size the more cells we get an the more defined our output will appear, but this will also take up more compute.
+The cell size being `pixSize` size here this is the code.

 ```javascript
 function Impose() {